-The coronavirus in America: The year ahead - The Boston Globe
+The Coronavirus in America: The Year Ahead - The Boston Globe

 The coronavirus is spreading from America’s biggest cities to its suburbs, and has begun encroaching on the nation’s rural regions.
 The virus is believed to have infected millions of citizens and has killed more than 34,000.

 In truth, it is not clear to anyone where this crisis is leading us.
-More than 20 experts in public health, medicine, epidemiology, and history shared their thoughts on the future during in-depth interviews.
+More than 20 experts in public health, medicine, epidemiology and history shared their thoughts on the future during in-depth interviews.
+When can we emerge from our homes?
+How long, realistically, before we have a treatment or vaccine?
+How will we keep the virus at bay?

 Advertisement